ef12/pugh_matrix/README.md

    - Ensure the Python script is not corrupted or missing parts of the code.
    - For specific errors, refer to the error message to diagnose and fix the issue, or seek assistance from online Python communities or forums.

-This manual provides a comprehensive guide for users to understand and use the Pugh Matrix Enhanced application effectively.
-Ensure to follow the steps and guidelines to utilize the application to its full potential for your decision-making needs.